nanjamu/DeepLearningFinalProject/index.md

 ## Abstract

 Question-answering through highlighting has limited direct applications in the real world, while question-entailment has direct applications such as producing a medical FAQ with a good database of question/answer pairs and a retrieval algorithm.
 For this project, question-entailment is defined as whether a hypothesis sentence is true given a premise sentence.
 We want to optimize cross-lingual performance, paying particular attention to low-resource languages.
-We also want to see if cosine-similarity is a good proxy for entailment due to it's low cost.
+We also want to see if cosine-similarity is a good proxy for entailment due to it's low cost, and if locality sensitive hashing (LSH) can be used to decrease runtime.

 Ultimately, we found that cosine-similarity was ineffective as a proxy for entailment despite its speed.
 Our accuracy with cosine-similarity was better than random guessing, but it was significantly below the baseline for entailment established by traditional approaches.
+However, we did find success with LSH.

 ## Problem Statement

-Our goal was to determine the efficacy of cosine-similarity as a proxy for question entailment.
+Our goals were to determine the efficacy of cosine-similarity as a proxy for question entailment and whether LSH significantly speeds up premise retrieval from memory with minimal accuracy loss.

 ## Related Work